No one wants to overspend on groceries each month.

 Saving star used to be an online-only coupon site, but it was bought out by Coupons.com (which may no longer offer printable coupons coming soon!)

-Remember that you want to get those coupons built up in the beginning, so you’re going to have to get them from various sources.
+Remember that you want to get those coupons built up in the beginning, so you will have to get them from various sources.
 So you want to keep your eyes open.

 Besides newspaper, magazine, and online coupons, make sure you go straight to the source – the big businesses that make the products you like to use.
 Why do manufacturers like giving coupons to customers?